 The Calibrate Model command launches a dialog box with a set of tools for automated calibration of the model.

-The Automatic Calibration module is an option that may be obtained from Innovyze.
-Contact Innovyze Sales for an authorized copy of XPSWMM with the automatic calibration tools.
 This module facilitates automated calibration by interfacing XPSWMM with PEST , a non-linear parameter optimization engine.
 The sum of squared differences between modeled results and observed or target results is minimized in the weighted least squares sense.
 For example the difference between many points on a measured outfall hydrograph and a computed outfall hydrograph can be minimized to yield a high degree of fit.

 The PEST engine accomplishes this by taking control of your model.
 It will rerun the model with updated input data based on sensitivity gradients foe all of the Parameters selected by the user.
 These calibration parameters can be bound to reasonable engineering limits and the estimated parameter values can then be imported as the final calibrated model.